-The founding board members were recruited and selected for their varied backgrounds and common concern for providing educational choices and a quality education to the students of Gaston County.
-Several meetings were held that were open to all interested members of the community.
+The founding board members were recruited and selected for their varied backgrounds and common concern for providing educational choices and a quality education to the students of Pender County.
+Members of this board have been working to provide educational freedom to families in Pender County by providing high quality school choice.
+Members first looked at the private school option.
+After meeting with private school operators, members decided that tuition would be a barrier for many families.
+A charter school would allow many additional opportunities for them to select a school that best meets their needs.
+Members were selected based on interest and previous experience.
+Several meetings were held.
 From those meetings, leaders who wanted to take further action emerged and were selected to be on the board.
-Additional members were recruited based on the need for their specific area of expertise.
-An initial organizational meeting was held in the fall of 2017.
-The board has been working diligently to secure strong standing and credibility in the community to establish this public school of choice.
+The board has been working diligently to establish this public school of choice.